Sunlight forced my eyes open.

 I nodded, thanked him, and followed Sandalphon out.

-Standing in the main hall of the Hall of Radiance was like being a lone raft adrift on a vast ocean.
+Standing in the main hall of the Hall of Splendor was like being a lone raft adrift on a vast ocean.
 My wings were still injured, so I could only trudge slowly forward.
 By the time I reached the doors, I was already at my limit.

 Just as I stepped outside, Metatron casually descended before me, unfolding his massive golden six wings.